gui2project/5trackportastudio/doc/documentation-js.md

 <!-- Start server\routes\api.js -->

-## api.js
+# server\routes\api.js

 This is the API routing file it determines the content to be saved or served back

-## fileOptions
+## Function: fileOptions()

- Generates an array of document aliases from the ini.file.docs object()
+Generates an array of document aliases from the ini.file.docs object

 ### Return:

 * **Array** An array of Document aliases

-## middleWare
+## Function: middleWare(app, mdb)

 Sets up API routing.
-Self Documenting methods are added to the api, They are self documenting because the first paramter adds itself to the API help object.(app, mdb)
+Self Documenting methods are added to the api, They are self documenting because the first paramter adds itself to the API help object.

+See: /api/get/help For generated methods

 ### Params: